rocky-linux/documentation/docs/books/nvchad/vale_nvchad.md

 ## Conclusions and final thoughts

 Starting `nvim` normally will now invoke `vale`, and your documents will now be compared against your preferred style.
 Opening an existing file will start `vale` and show you any flagged items, while starting a new file will not show you anything in insert mode.
 When you exit insert mode, your file will then be checked.
-This keeps the screen from being too cluttered. `vale` is an excellent open source product with great integration into many editors.
+This keeps the screen from being too cluttered. `vale` is an excellent open-source product with great integration into many editors.
 NvChad is no exception, and while getting it up and running does take a few steps, it is not a difficult procedure.